-While we recognise that the 'the arm's length principle' is becoming an increasing source of complexity', we urge the OECD in retaining the current rules based on the arm's length principle as much as possible in cases where they are widely regarded as working as intended.
+While recognising that the 'the arm's length principle' is becoming an increasing source of complexity, the OECD should retain the current rules based on the arm's length principle as much as possible in cases where they are widely regarded as working as intended.
 In cases where the mechanism will be changed, it will be essential to provide clarity as soon as possible for companies.